34. Doc Martin’s (Port Isaac, Cornwall, England)

 The Virginian usually began his day and, whenever it aired, Doc Martin was his evening series-of-choice.
 Brian had been to Cornwall 30-something years before and had a special fondness for “the feel of the place”.
 We never made it to that part of the UK on our 2009 visit so he added Port Isaac (Doc Martin’s Portwenn) to the bucket list.
 The small fishing village in the north of the county has been a popular shooting location for other films and TV series… the original Poldark (1975–77), Oscar and Lucinda (1997), Saving Grace (2000) and Fisherman’s Friends (2018).
 But it’s best known for the quirky, character-driven comedy starring Martin Clunes.
 Portwenn’s villagers might be cartoonish, but Brian’s memory held they were a fairly realistic depiction of some of the Cornish people he’d met.

 After three days with Sam and Liana in Fulham I was still fuzzy on getting round London, but it was a doddle compared to the multi-leg trip to Port Isaac and back.
-“Take Blue Flash from Bodmin” (the bus was red) and contrary directions at the Wadebridge interchange from two equally adamant women – clarified by a guy with Tourettes who apologised for the “fuck off!”, train delays due to a body on the tracks near Plymouth, last-minute roadwork detours, ambiguous street signs… it surprised even me when I finally reached that familiar bay.
-It shouldn’t have – with Sheppy on one shoulder (“If you want it badly enough my girl…”) and Brian on the other, challenging me with his scepticism, I usually get where I need to go.
+“Take Blue Flash from Bodmin” seemed simple enough (except the bus was red) and I was further flummoxed by contrary directions at the Wadebridge interchange from two equally adamant women.
+This was clarified by a lovely man who apologised for his Tourettes, then barked out another “fuck off!” when I thanked him.
+There were train delays due to a body on the tracks near Plymouth – an event that didn’t seem to interest anyone but me – and ambiguous street signs and roadwork detours that meant the ride finished at the top of a nameless hill instead of the promised Peapod Café.
+It surprised even me when I finally reached that familiar bay, but it shouldn’t have… with Sheppy on one shoulder (“If you want it badly enough my girl”) and Brian on the other, challenging me with his scepticism, I usually get where I need to go.